ryan-roemer/loose-bits/_posts/2013-09-08-sphinx-bootstrap-theme-bootstrap-3.md

 ## Happy Theming

-I've been humbled and excited by all of the great community work on the theme, adding much needed functionality and flexibility for adding Bootstrap's awesomeness to your Sphinx documentation.
-Please keep the [pull requests](https://github.com/ryan-roemer/sphinx-bootstrap-theme/pulls) coming and help us continue to develop the friendship between Bootstrap and Sphinx!
+I've been humbled and excited by all of the great community work on the theme, adding much needed functionality and flexibility.
+Please keep the [pull requests](https://github.com/ryan-roemer/sphinx-bootstrap-theme/pulls) coming and help us continue to develop the friendship between [Bootstrap][bootstrap] and [Sphinx][sphinx]!

 [bootstrap]: http://twitter.github.com/bootstrap/
 [bootswatch]: http://bootswatch.com/